Archimedean zeta functions, singularities, and Hodge theory: Introduction

 \subsection{Acknowledgements}

 We thank Mihnea Popa, Christian Schnell, Mircea Musta\c{t}\u{a}, Claude Sabbah, Bradley Dirks, Mingyi Zhang, and Kari Vilonen for helpful discussions.
-R.Y. would like to thank Mircea Musta\c{t}\u{a} for introducing him to Archimedean zeta functions and related problems during his visit to the University of Michigan in 2023.
-The paper is built on his insight that one should put the classical theory of multiplier ideals into the more general framework of Archimedean zeta functions.
+We thank Raf Cluckers for pointing out the reference \cite{AdiceamMarmon}.